-Oeschinensee Lake is a gorgeous mountain lake west of Interlaken.
+Oeschinensee Lake is a stunning mountain lake west of Interlaken.
 In winter, this lake freezes and you can often walk on the ice on a designated path.
-You can reach the lake with a gondola ride and 30 min walk on a snowy path, no snowshoes required.

 On the ice, they prepare an “Ice Walk” loop, with sticks in the ice indicating the safe areas for walking.
 Ice skating is usually allowed, but you’ll need to bring your own equipment as there are no rentals on site.